aahepburn/Multi-Task-Propaganda-Detection/README.md

 # Read me first.

-I run all my experiments from master_notebook.ipynb.
+I run all my experiments from **master_notebook.ipynb**.
 The notebook makes calls to relevant APIs, which are stored in respective .py files.
-The most interesting files to look at would be single_task.py and multi_task.py, which contain the model classes I used in my experiments.
+The most interesting files to look at would be **single_task.py** and **multi_task.py**, which contain all of the model classes I used in my experiments.